jwuerzinger/CMB_denoising/README.md

 ## Installation

-I will conserve my conda environment and supply automated installation instructions here, once the server lets me..
-Until then, please follow these manual instructions:
+There are two different ways for the installation.

-The `maria` and `NIFTy` repos are both added as submodules to this repo.
-After cloning this repo with submodules with
+Please clone this repo with submodules with
 ```bash
 git clone --recurse-submodules git@github.com:jwuerzinger/CMB_denoising.git
 ```